xybu/cs590-nfv-sandbox/experiments/suricata_with_stat/README.md

 ## Intro

-We want to compare performance of [Suricata](http://suricata-ids.org/) in bare metal, Docker container, and virtual machine environments, and in different resource allocation configurations.
+We want to compare performance of [Suricata](http://suricata-ids.org/) in bare metal, Docker container, and virtual machine environments, and in different load levels and resource allocation configurations.

 ### Method